-Camcording Piracy - India remains a hotbed of camcord piracy, with a total of 264 illicit recordings of MPAA member films traced to Indian theaters between 2011 and 2017 todate.
+Camcording Piracy - Video camcording incidents in India have been on a decline since 2015, with 35 video camcording incidents reported between 2015-2018, compared to 113 video camcording incidents between 2011-2014.
+However, there has been a major shift to audio cams in the last three years.
 Arrests resulting from enforcement operations in 2013, 2015, 2016 and 2017, show some willingness on the part of state authorities to tackle this pervasive problem.
 However, camcorded copies of new releases sourced from Indian theaters continue to leak online during the films' opening weekend, resulting in losses for content owners.

-Enforcement - The establishment of the IPR Crime Units in Maharashtra and Telangana (TIPCU), in addition to the copyright issues moving under the purview of the DIPP, represent two positive changes which may signal a shift in India towards more effective IP protection and enforcement.
-MPAA continues to engage DIPP and key government stakeholders, highlighting the need for increased investigations into internet piracy rings, and encouraging the establishment of an infringing website list (IWL) as discussed above.
+Enforcement - The establishment of the IPR Crime Units in Maharashtra (MCDCU) and Telangana (TIPCU), in addition to the copyright issues move under the purview of the DIPP, represent two positive changes, which may signal a shift in India towards more effective IP protection and enforcement.
+India should continue to implement changes in support of effective IP enforcement.